Aarya-Mhatre69/Aarya-Mhatre69/README.md

 I build **AI-powered systems** and **full-stack applications** - the kind that solve real problems, not just pass demos.
 Most of my work lives somewhere between LLM pipelines, backend APIs, and interfaces people actually want to use.

-At college, I run things as **Secretary of AIDL** - the AI & Deep Learning Club.
-We organise workshops, technical events, and national-level hackathons.
-I take that seriously.

-When I'm away from the screen: gym, music that never stops, a camera, and occasionally doing something useful for someone else.

 ```
 📍 Mumbai, India  ·  🎯 Open to SWE & AI Engineering roles  ·  🎓 Graduating May 2027